Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 For video ads (15-30 seconds), show 3-5 transformations in quick succession.
 This creates a highlight reel effect that increases perceived app value and lets different viewers find a transformation that resonates.
 For static ads, a single powerful transformation outperforms multi-image layouts because visual clarity wins in the feed.

 For carousel ads on Meta, use 4-6 cards each showing a different transformation type.
-Based on RocketShip HQ client data, carousel before-and-after ads on Meta achieve 18% lower CPA than single-image before-and-after ads because each card acts as its own hook for different audience segments.
+In our experience, carousel before-and-after ads on Meta frequently outperform single-image before-and-after ads on CPA because each card acts as its own hook for different audience segments.

 Run a quick audit of your top 3 competitors' ad libraries on the Meta Ad Library and TikTok Creative Center.
 Ads running for 30+ days are almost certainly profitable and worth benchmarking against.